· Paul Kronlund-Drouault · 9 min read

 • Two levels: object level (terms / proofs) and meta level (the rule file).
 The rule file itself is parsed and checked before being admitted; rules are data.

-• Adding features = supplying new constructor symbols + rules that relate them.
+• Adding features can be done by supplying new constructor symbols alongside rules that relate them.
 If the meta checker accepts the file, the engine can generate with them without code changes.

-• Reflection boundary: the system never executes object rules at meta time; it simulates them structurally to guarantee they cannot smuggle imperative effects (soundness guard).
+• Reflection boundary: the system never executes object rules at meta time, it simulates them structurally to guarantee they cannot smuggle imperative effects (soundness guard).
+It’s some approximation of abstract interpretation.

 Generation loop: